wtorous/personal_site_hugo/content/authors/admin/_index.md

   - course: PhD in Statistics
     institution: University of California, Berkeley
     year: 2021 - Present
-  - course: BS in Mathematics with Computer Science
+  - course: SB in Mathematics with Computer Science with a Minor in Literature
     institution: Massachusetts Institute of Technology
     year: 2021